kirezibana/pitches-week3/README.md

 The program lets the user login
 * Example input: Submit login form
-* Example output: displays user name on right of navbar
+* Example output: displays user name on right of navbar The program lets a user publish a pitch
+* Example input: Create a pitch
+* Example output: Redirects user to form to create a pitch